Lamer87/Keyboard_ScanCodes_for_remapping/README.md

 - 💡 If you want to contribute, you can report any error in [Issues](https://github.com/Lamer87/Keyboard_ScanCodes_for_remapping/issues) or new keys in [Discussions](https://github.com/Lamer87/Keyboard_ScanCodes_for_remapping/discussions).
 - `v1.1` added JIS layout key codes.
 - `v1.2` added other functions key codes.
+- `v1.3` Corrected button "Pause", it can't be used without a tool for remapping.

 [<img src="https://i.ibb.co/h7hwpbn/Empty-png.png" width="1"/>](https://github.com/Lamer87/Keyboard_ScanCodes_for_remapping#keyboard-scancodes-for-remapping-%EF%B8%8F)